arun-bravo-6-going-dark/DynamoDB-and-Python/readme.md

 ```bash
 python3 MoviesCreateTable.py
 ```
+To create a table with Local Secondary Index run the file named MoviesCreateTableLSI.py.

 ## Loading sample data
 In this step you upload movie1.json file containing the data about movies.